ouyi/graphql-demo/README.md

-# Test project with GraphQL and MongoDB
+# A GraphQL demo project with MongoDB and SQLite

-A test project created from the LinkedIn Learning course [GraphQL Essential Training](https://www.linkedin.com/learning/graphql-essential-training/).
+A GraphQL demo project created from the LinkedIn Learning course [GraphQL Essential Training](https://www.linkedin.com/learning/graphql-essential-training/).

 ## Architecture